Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

-Given that no dedicated measurements exist, it is hard to make a direct comparison between theoretical prediction and measured data.
+Figure~\ref{fig:RooflineBrain} depicts the experimental equivalent of Figure~\ref{fig:AlphaContribBenchmark}.
+Given that no dedicated measurements exist, it is hard to compare theoretical prediction directly to measured data.
 However, the impressive and quick development of interconnecting technologies provides a helping hand.

+In the \gls{HPL} class, the communication intensity is the lowest possible one: the computing units receive their task (and parameters) at the beginning of the computation, and they return their result at the very end.
+The core orchestrating their work must only deal with the fellow cores in these periods, so their communication intensity is proportional to the number of cores in the system.
+Notice the need to queue requests at the task's beginning and end.

+In the \gls{HPCG} class, iteration takes place: the cores return the result of one iteration to the coordinator core, which makes sequential operations: not only receives and re-sends parameters but also needs to compute new parameters before sending them to the fellow cores.
+The program repeats the process several times.
+As a consequence, the \textit{non-parallelizable fraction of the benchmarking time grows proportionally to the number of iterations and the size of the problem}.
+The effect of that extra communication decreases the achievable performance roofline~\cite{WilliamsRoofline:2009}: as shown in Fig.~\ref{fig:RooflineBrain}, the \gls{HPCG} roofline is about 200 times smaller than the \gls{HPL} one, as discussed in section~\ref{sec:AmdahlsLaw}.
+Turning the memory into (partly) active elements, using different 'coherence' solutions such as OpenCAPI~\cite{OpenCAPI:2019} or data sharing at levels $L_1$ and $L_2$, can mitigate this effect.
+See also section~\ref{sec:accuracy}.